Frequently Asked Questions

 The courses are all based on focusing skills and other tools that are essential to learn, remember and recall information.

 We have a variety of programs that will guide a student step-by-step towards literacy and/or numeracy.
 They are taught in small weekly zoom classes, where students become each other’s supportive fans.
+Further information is available on our programs for children here

 Most work is done at home (daily about 30 min) and we recommend you document everything your child does, the triumphs and the challenges.